mrunalp/pacman/README.md

 This app is a fork off the original pacman app (great job tjgillies!!) and has changes to use MongoDB in lieu of redis, use specific env variables for OpenShift + a few other improvements to make it a wee bit more resilient.
-The app is playable on RedHat's OpenShift PaaS at:
+The app is playable on Red Hat's OpenShift PaaS at:
      http://pacman-ramr.rhcloud.com/